huseinzol05/water-healer/README.md

 `source__inc__print`, as definition source -> inc() -> print() .

 We use `sys.getsizeof` to calculate data size, so, we might expect some headcost.
-By default metrics for time execution and data size will enable, to disable it, simply check [waterhealer.metrics](#waterhealermetrics).
+By default metrics for time execution and data size will enable, to disable it, simply check [waterhealer.source.metrics](#waterhealersourcemetrics).

 ### auto shutdown